metachemist/Todo-s-List--Integrated-API-/README.md

 This is a simple and intuitive To-Do List application built using the Angular framework.
 The app helps you manage your tasks efficiently by allowing you to add, edit, delete, and set due dates for each to-do item.

-##Features
+## Features

--**Add New Tasks:** Easily add new tasks with a title and optional due date.
+📌 **Add New Tasks:** Easily add new tasks with a title and optional due date.

--**Edit Tasks:** Modify existing tasks, including updating the title or changing the due date.
+✒️ **Edit Tasks:** Modify existing tasks, including updating the title or changing the due date.

--**Delete Tasks:** Remove tasks from your to-do list when they are no longer needed.
+ ❌ **Delete Tasks:** Remove tasks from your to-do list when they are no longer needed.

--**Set Due Dates:** Assign a due date to each task to keep track of deadlines.
+ 🎯 **Set Due Dates:** Assign a due date to each task to keep track of deadlines.

+## Technologies Used
+- **Angular Framework:** The app is built using Angular for component-based development and efficient user interface handling.

+- **TypeScript:** For writing clean, readable, and scalable code.

+- **HTML & CSS:**  For designing the layout and user interface of the application

+## Future Improvements
+- **Priority Levels:** Ability to assign priority levels to tasks (high, medium, low).
+- **Search and Filter:** Search for tasks and filter by status (completed, pending).
+- **Notifications:** Notify users when a task is approaching its due date.

 ## Development server